FlippieCoetser/GitHub.Workflow/README.md

 ![Enterprise Application Hierarchy](/Design%20Assets/GitHub.PullRequest.png)

-**Rather click New pull request** than accepting the suggestion.
+**Rather click New pull request** than accept the suggestion.
 This will ensure you consciously select the correct branch to merge into the main branch.

 2. Select the correct branch to merge into the main branch and click `Create pull request`.